goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this research paper with me.
-Let me provide a high-level summary:

-# FLAN: Finetuned Language Models are Zero-Shot Learners

 This 2022 ICLR paper by Jason Wei and colleagues at Google Research introduces "instruction tuning" - a simple yet effective approach to improve zero-shot learning capabilities of large language models.
 The authors: